FabricMC/fabric-docs/develop/class-tweakers/interface-injection.md

 :::

-To create overrides of the interface's methods in the target class, you should use a mixin implementing the interface and targeting the class to inject the interface into.
+To create overrides of the interface's methods in the target class, you should use a mixin that implements the interface and targets the class you want to inject the interface into.

 <<< @/reference/latest/src/main/java/com/example/docs/mixin/class_tweakers/FlowingFluidMixin.java#interface-injection-example-mixin